 Perhaps the most popular esports player to have uttered the word is Jay “Sinatraa” Won.

-The Valorant player not only uses it in his own disgusting plays but on some of his gaming mishaps too.
-Sometimes, Sinatraa sheeesh-es on a totally random note, because why not?
+He not only uses it in his own disgusting plays but in some of his gaming mishaps too.
+Sometimes, Sinatraa sheeesh-es on a random note, because why not?

-OfflineTV’s very own Twitch streamer Leslie “Fuslie” Fu has jumped on the bandwagon as well after successfully killing a Killjoy player during one of her Valorant streams.
+OfflineTV’s very own Twitch streamer Leslie “Fuslie” Fu once jumped on the bandwagon as well after successfully killing a Killjoy player during one of her streams.

 This gave birth to the “Sheesh Song”, arranged by YouTube content creator and musician elevate using Fuslie’s very own version of the trending expression.

 Now that you know the origins of the expression and how to use it properly, you are now ready to sheeesh your way through your Valorant ranked games!